vis4good/vis4good.github.io/index.md

 We envision this panel to function as a way of airing these competing viewpoints and providing guidance on how the visualization community should use their power and responsibilities in the world.

+Feel free to also check out our reflection on the [2019 Tutorial](https://medium.com/multiple-views-visualization-research-explained/reflections-on-the-visualization-for-social-good-tutorial-71cfab503411).

 ### Panelists

 <div id="panelists">